High-Elevation Outcrop Barrens

 Vegetation is usually a patchwork of shrub thickets, herbaceous mats, and lithophytic lichens.
-Characteristic shrubs are American mountain-ash (Sorbus americana), red chokeberry (Aronia melanocarpa), black huckleberry (Gaylussacia baccata), pin cherry (Prunus pensylvanica), northern bush-honeysuckle (Diervilla lonicera), ninebark (Physocarpus opulifolius var. opulifolius, on mafic outcrops), mountain-laurel (Kalmia latifolia), and severely stunted yellow birch (Betula alleghaniensis).
-Typical herbs are Michaux's saxifrage (Saxifraga michauxii), Rand's goldenrod (Solidago randii), mountain sandwort (Minuartia groenlandica), Allegheny stonecrop (Sedum telephioides), three-toothed cinquefoil (Sibbaldiopsis tridentata), silverling (Paronychia argyrocoma), wavy hairgrass (Deschampsia flexuosa var. flexuosa), Pennsylvania sedge (Carex pensylvanica), and Appalachian rock polypody (Polypodium appalachianum).
+Characteristic shrubs are American mountain-ash (Sorbus americana), red chokeberry (Aronia melanocarpa), black huckleberry (Gaylussacia baccata), pin cherry (Prunus pensylvanica), northern bush-honeysuckle (Diervilla lonicera), common ninebark (Physocarpus opulifolius var. opulifolius, on mafic outcrops), mountain laurel (Kalmia latifolia), and severely stunted yellow birch (Betula alleghaniensis).
+Typical herbs are cliff saxifrage (Hydatica petiolaris), Rand's goldenrod (Solidago randii), mountain sandwort (Minuartia groenlandica), Allegheny stonecrop (Hylotelephium telephioides), three-toothed cinquefoil (Sibbaldia tridentata), silverling (Paronychia argyrocoma), wavy hairgrass (Avenella flexuosa), Pennsylvania sedge (Carex pensylvanica), and Appalachian rock polypody (Polypodium appalachianum).

-A number of remarkable, long-range boreal disjuncts, e.g ., highland rush (Juncus trifidus), Appalachian fir clubmoss (Huperzia appalachiana), hemlock parsley (Conioselinum chinense), and narrow false-oats (Trisetum spicatum), are associated with these outcrops.
+A number of remarkable, long-range boreal disjuncts, e.g., highland rush (Juncus trifidus), Appalachian fir clubmoss (Huperzia appressa), hemlock parsley (Conioselinum chinense), and narrow false-oats (Trisetum spicatum), are associated with these outcrops.
 Community types in this group are considered very rare in Virginia and globally.
 Threats include trampling and destruction of fragile vegetation mats and invasive introduced weeds such as flat-stemmed bluegrass (Poa compressa) and sheep-sorrel (Rumex acetosella).

 References: Coulling and Rawinski (1999), Fleming and Coulling (2001), Fleming et al. (2007), Rawinski and Wieboldt (1993).